-- 1. Best fit memory allocation: In this method, the operating system first searches the whole of the memory according to the size of the given job and allocates it to the closest-fitting free partition in the memory, making it able to use memory efficiently.
-Here the jobs are in the order from smallest job to largest job. - 2.
-Worst fit memory allocation: Worst Fit allocates a process to the partition which is largest sufficient among the freely available partitions available in the main memory.
+1. Best fit memory allocation: In this method, the operating system first searches the whole of the memory according to the size of the given job and

+- 2. Worst fit memory allocation: Worst Fit allocates a process to the partition which is largest sufficient among the freely available partitions available in the main memory.
 If a large process comes at a later stage, then memory will not have space to accommodate it. - 3. first fit memory allocation: This method keeps the free/busy list of jobs organized by memory location, low-ordered to high-ordered memory.
 In this method, first job claims the first available memory with space more than or equal to it's size.
 The operating system doesn't search for appropriate partition but just allocate the job to the nearest memory partition available with sufficient size.

-2. SWAPPING:
+SWAPPING: